internetErik/gulp-htmlincluder/README.md

 ## What does this do?

 At it's most basic level, this allows you to build files out of other files by marking up your files in a particular way.
-It also lets you insert data into these files (from a json object).
+It also lets you insert data into these files from a json object provided from outside.

 ## What was this intended to do?